particle-iot/docs/src/content/reference/datasheets/b-series/sulu.md

 {{imageOverlay src="/assets/images/sulu/sulu-photon2-serial-comparison.svg" alt="Serial comparison" class="full-width"}}

-The primary UART serial (`Serial1`) is on the TX and RX pins on both Sulu and Boron.
-It optionally supports hardware flow control.
+The primary UART serial (`Serial1`) is on the TX and RX pins on both Sulu and Photon 2.
+On Sulu only, `Serial1` optionally supports hardware flow control.
+On the Photon 2 only, there are additional UART serial ports `Serial2` and `Serial3`.

 {{!-- BEGIN do not edit content below, it is automatically generated 5fdfbe77-2ae3-406f-b4e0-e6aafb8ae948 --}}